zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/5topology/topology.md

 ### Objectives
 In this lab you will:
-* Create a topolgy for a template to automatically provision a PeopleSoft environment
+* Create a topology for a template to automatically provision a PeopleSoft environment
 * Give it required attributes including name, description, OS, shape type, and environment type

 ### Prerequisites